Challenges for $\Lambda$CDM: An update

-This class of models can address the problems of the $H(z)$ deformation models (especially the low $M$ problem) by assuming a rapid variation (transition) of the SnIa intrinsic luminosity and absolute magnitude due eg to a gravitational physics transition at a redshift $z_t\lesssim 0.01$ \cite{Marra:2021fvf,Alestas:2020zol,Alestas:2021nmi}.
+This class of models can address the problems of the $H(z)$ deformation models (especially the low $M$ problem) by assuming a rapid variation (transition) of the SnIa intrinsic luminosity and absolute magnitude due e.g. to a gravitational physics transition at a redshift $z_t\lesssim 0.01$ \citep{Marra:2021fvf,Alestas:2020zol,Alestas:2021nmi}.

-\paragraph{\bf Gravity and evolution of the Snia intrinsic luminosity:}
+\paragraph{Gravity and evolution of the SnIa intrinsic luminosity:}

-As shown in the recent analysis of Ref. \cite{Kazantzidis:2020tko} there are abnormal features which may be interpreted as evolution of the measured parameter combination $\mathcal{M}$ (see Section \ref{Standard candles: late time calibrators}).
+As shown in the recent analysis by \citet{Kazantzidis:2020tko} there are abnormal features which may be interpreted as evolution of the measured parameter combination $\mathcal{M}$ (see Section \ref{Standard candles: late time calibrators}).
 This measured parameter combination $\mathcal{M}$ in Eq. (\ref{combM}) depends on the absolute magnitude $M$ and on the Hubble constant $H_0$ ($M$ and $H_0$ are degenerate parameters).
 Any variation of the parameter $\mathcal{M}$ is due to a variation of $M$ which could be induced by a varying $\mu_G(z)\equiv\frac{G(z)}{G_0}$ (where $G_0$ is the local value of the Newton’s constant $G(z)$).
 If the calibrated SnIa absolute magnitude $M$ were truly constant then the parameter $\mathcal{M}$ should also be constant (independent of redshift).